Pilate in the Bible

 The Jewish leaders answered Pilate, "We have a law, and according to that Law he must die because he made himself out to be the Son of God."

-Then Pilate gave Him up to them to be crucified.
-Accordingly they took Jesus;
+So Pilate then turned Him over to them to be crucified.
+Then they took Jesus,

 Search Results by Versions